CyrilPeponnet/cyrilpeponnet.github.com/_posts/2014-09-18-diving-into-python-memory.md

 In: del items
 ```

-**Note:** before generating graph you must del every intermediate values (topNodes….) as they could appear in the graph also...
+**Note:** before generating graph I must delete every intermediate values (topNodes….) as they could appear in the graph also...

 Now generate the chain of back references: